 To open any bank account, you are required by law to show valid proof of identity, complete with photograph and proof of address.
-It is easiest to open a bank account with Allied Irish Bank (AIB) on Westmoreland Street, Dublin 2 or Bank of Ireland branch on Campus as these branches will accept a letter from the College as proof of address.
+It is easiest to open a bank account with the Bank of Ireland branch on Campus or Allied Irish Bank (AIB) on Westmoreland Street, Dublin 2 as these branches will accept a letter from the College as proof of address.
 This letter will confirm you are a registered Trinity College student and should list your home and Dublin addresses.
 You can obtain this letter from the College after arrival.
 There are normally no fees charged on student bank accounts.

 Where is the Disability office?

 The Student Disability Service is the support service for students with disability or special learning difficulties.
 Students requiring support from Trinity College due to the impact of their disability or specific learning difficulty are advised to contact the Service as early as possible to explore what supports can be provided.
-Please see http://www.tcd.ie/disability/ for further information
+Please see the Disability website for further information

 How can the Careers Advisory Service help me?

-Based in Phoenix House, you can arrange to meet with a careers consultant if you’re unsure if you chose the right college course or wantto discuss anything related to your career.
+Based in South Leinster Street, you can arrange to meet with a careers consultant if you’re unsure if you chose the right college course or want to discuss anything related to your career.

-Where can I buy a student travel card to get cheaper travel on public transport?
+Where can I buy a Student Leap Card to get cheaper travel on public transport?

-Student Travel Cards can be obtained in the Students Union, House 6, Front Square, on campus.
-Further information on the Student Travel Card can be found here http://www.studenttravelcard.ie/index.aspx
+Student Leap Cards can be obtained in the Students Union, House 6, Front Square, on campus.
+Further information on the Student Travel Card can be found here www.studentleapcard.ie

 Where can I eat on campus?